2014 – 2015

 An undergraduate who has completed 90 credits of undergraduate course work, is in the final year of work for the bachelor's degree, and has an overall grade point average of at least 3.0 may, with the permission of the associate provost and dean of graduate studies, enroll in up to six credits of graduate-level courses.
 Credits earned may be applied to a master's degree program subject to the approval of the major department.

 Graduate students may declare "audit" status in a course through the end of the ninth week of class but may only audit one course per semester.
 Faculty may refuse to grant auditor status.
-Full-time graduate students have the privilege of auditing without additional charge, provided they obtain approval from the course instructor and the course does not create an overload situation.
-If an overload results, students are assessed the per credit rate for each credit in excess of 15.
+Full-time graduate students have the privilege of auditing without additional charge, provided they obtain approval from the course instructor.
 Part-time students may audit, provided they obtain the instructor's approval, enroll in the course through the Office of the Registrar, 25 University Ave., and pay the regular course fees.

 Credit is never given to auditors.
 The auditor status may not be changed after it has been declared.
 The grade of Audit (AU) is recorded on the student's transcript.
 An audited course will not fulfill any requirement toward graduation.